 For more, see The divine Devil's Lake.

 The International Crane Foundation is three miles southeast of the junction of I-94 and U.S. 12.
 In 2019, it's closed for renovation.
 Normally, it's open daily through October.
 Guided public tours are at 10 a.m., 1 and 3 p.m. on weekends.

-For more on the crane foundation and Baraboo-area naturalists, see Pilgrimage to the Baraboo Hills.
+For more about Baraboo-area naturalists, see Pilgrimage to the Baraboo Hills.